johnpauluys/Comics/README.md

 Work-in-progress.

-This is my current project for expanding my coding knowledge.
+This is my current project for expanding my coding knowledge, especially object oriented programming.